African architecture through the ages

 - They celebrated this by asserting their identities in avant-garde architecture

 (CNN)Rural landscapes glimpsed in photographs of Africa can often be deceiving.
-Most Africans live in cities, and an additional

-187 million will do so over the next decade making it the world's fastest urbanizing region.
+Most Africans live in cities, and an additional 187 million will do so over the next decade making it the world's fastest urbanizing region.

-A new exhibition, Architecture of Independence: African Modernism, takes a look back at how five countries in Africa started to build following colonial rule.
+A new exhibition, Architecture of Independence: African Modernism, takes a look at how five countries in Africa started to build following colonial rule.

 From state banks to convention centers and stadiums, over 700 photographs capture architecture in Ghana, Senegal, Cote d'Ivoire, Kenya and Zambia.